WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### What did you achieve?

 * Set up regular meeting with NB and students - also inital meeting with SG.
 Sent more resources to NB for the data paper.
-* Amol onboarding - project repo tour, Hackmd and Github training, linking him up with others to get on with data paper.
+* AP onboarding - project repo tour, Hackmd and Github training, linking him up with others to get on with data paper.
 * Turing Way workshop at Open Science FAIR.
 * Academic authorship chapter now in Turing Way.
 * Working on generic templates of project procedures for sensitive data chapter.